Rubayet19/personal-api-dashboard/memory.md

 - Fixed bugs in moto implementation and authentication
 - Enhanced UI with loading indicators, error handling, and confirmation dialogs
 - Added special handling for large API keys with detail view modal
-- Implemented copy-to-clipboard functionality for API keys
+- Implemented tooltip help for the Edit and Delete buttons

 ### Phase 4: API Request Builder & Testing
 - Created ApiRequestForm component for building API requests